SBurnard/Git_and_Hub/README.md

    - For now, don't click 'add licence' we will create this after the first push!
 But, it is important to add one later (and consider which type is most relevant).
 I will create a separate comment later about this, but most likely 'MIT' is most applicable.
 In short, this makes it more likely and attractive for people to use and interactive with you work!
 Without it, technically, no one is really allowed to use your code...
 Which really defeats the point of GitHub and your hardwork...
 Although, this isn't important if you're not going to make your repo public. ^^
    - Create repository.

 2. Add .gitignore to your project folder on your computer/project folder (important if you have a lot of big or intermediate files you don't want tracked and uploaded).
+Open notepad++ or atom and save as '.gitignore' with the files on separate lines as described below.

 	Essentially, this is a text-like file with one line per rule of file to ignore relative to the top level of the repo i.e.
 	```